looeee/discoverthreejs-site/markdown/book/appendix/javascript-modules.md

 The new "official JavaScript modules" are called [ES6 Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), and using them, we can break our app down into discrete components, and put each of these components into a separate file.
 Doing so leads to a huge improvement in code style and re-usability.

 As with our {{< link path="/book/appendix/javascript-reference/" title="previous chapter on JavaScript" >}}, we're won't attempt a complete description of ES6 modules here.
-We're only cover the bits you need to know to get through this book.
+We'll only cover the bits you need to know to get through this book.

 **When writing modular JavaScript, each file is a module**.
 So, we may refer to a module by its file name, for example, _**main.js**_, or simple as the _main_ module.